 If you’re not a consultant, in finance, or a government wonk – that doesn’t mean you’re not competitive!
 MBA programs are also looking for diversity to bring differing viewpoints to class discussions.
 What you need to communicate is how your achievements are extraordinary and how your background will add to the school’s diversity.

 International applicants need to show work experience + international exposure.
 Or work experience + extraordinary accomplishments.
 (For that matter, non-international applicants would also do well to show their international exposure!)

 Take a look at the profiles of students who head up international clubs at top US and UK b-schools.
-More likely than not they have one of two boxes checked.
+More likely than not they have one or two of the following boxes checked.